fysikteknologsektionen/ftek-monoplugin/README.md

 ### Node.js and NPM

 [Node.js](https://nodejs.org/en/about/) is a JavaScript runtime.
 It often comes bundeled with it's own package manager, [npm](https://docs.npmjs.com/about-npm).
 Installation instructions for both packages can be found [here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).

+### Visual Studio Code (recommended)

+This repository contains some settings and recommended extensions for the text editor/IDE [VS Code](https://code.visualstudio.com/).

 ### wp-env (optional)